Tarik02/laravel-mixin/README.md

 ## Documentation

 You can generate documentation using the Sami.
 Documentation for master branch is always available [here](https://Tarik02.github.io/laravel-mixin/).

+## Note

+You should use all methods of this package only during application booting phase.
+Using them during another stages may lead to undefined behaviour.

 ## Usage example